FlorinTodor/proyecto-econometria/README.md

-# ECONOMETRÍA
+# ECONOMETRÍA 2021-2022
-Econometría Doble Grado Ade+Ing, UGR
+Econometría Doble Grado ADE+Ings, UGR